Does Georgia differentiate between murder charges?

 Aggravated assault is a serious crime and carries concomitantly serious penalties.
 A person convicted of aggravated assault in Georgia can be sentenced to between one and 20 years in prison.
 Further, there are special sentencing rules for certain types of victims.
 Committing aggravated assault on a police officer or corrections officer or a person over 65 years of age will carry a minimum sentence longer than a typical aggravated assault.

-Of course, as with all criminal accusations, a person charged with aggravated assault is considered innocent until proven guilty.
+Of course, as with all criminal accusations, a person charged with simple or aggravated assault is considered innocent until proven guilty.
 This means that Georgia residents facing such charges should ensure that the prosecution has to make its case, and that they avail themselves of all legal defenses available.